NoOneIsHereFr/DabloonBankMod/README.md

 # Dabloon Bank Mod
 __This is a Mod for the „DabloonBank“ shortcut.__

-__I currently don't have any Apple Computer so I am doing this on my iPhone and later I will get a MacBook but not yet so don't expect any fast support on Features and Bugs just let me know.__

 ***Please go to the Pull Requests to give me more Ideas*** [![-> here <-](https://github.com/NoOneIsHereFr/DabloonBankMod/blob/main/download%201.png?raw=true)](https://github.com/NoOneIsHereFr/DabloonBankMod/pull/1)

 ## Features:

 - a back button in every Menu

-  I know that it is Anoying so I added them to prevent any person to destroy his device with a apple o the Backside
+  I know that it is annoying so I added them to prevent any person to destroy their device with a apple on the backside

 - a Backup/Restore Feature